-- 1. Ensure safety of principal by investing in only high-quality securities for which a strong secondary market exists. - 2.
-Ensure that anticipated cash flow needs are matched with adequate investment liquidity. - 3.
-Limit market and credit risk through diversification. - 4.
+- 3. Limit market and credit risk through diversification. - 4.
 Attain the best feasible yield commensurate with the objectives and restrictions set forth in this Policy. - D. Trust, Escrowed Funds & Security Deposit Strategy Funds that are held outside the City by a trust, escrow agent, or as a security deposit, but belonging to the City are governed by their respective trust, escrow, or security deposit agreement and are subject to the provisions of this Policy.
 The objectives of the portfolios are to: - 1.
-Ensure safety of principal by investing in only high-quality securities for which a strong secondary market exists. - 2.
+Ensure safety of principal by investing in only high quality securities for which a strong secondary market exists. - 2.
 Ensure that anticipated cash flow needs are matched with adequate investment liquidity. - 3.
 Limit market and credit risk through diversification. - 4.
 Attain the best feasible yield commensurate with the objectives and restrictions set forth in this Policy and the trust, escrow, or security deposit agreement.

-IV.
-INVESTMENT COMMITTEE
+V. INVESTMENT COMMITTEE

-Members - The Investment Committee will consist of the City Manager, or designee, Finance Assistant City Manager, Chief Financial Officer/Director of Finance, Assistant Directors of Finance, Controller and Treasury Manager.
-The investment advisor and City Internal Auditor will serve as non-voting members of the Investment Committee.
+Members - The Investment Committee will consist of the City Manager, Assistant City Manager for Finance, Assistant City Manager for Utilities, Director of Finance, Assistant Director of Finance, City Controller, Treasury Administrator, and the City's investment advisor.
+The investment advisor is a non-voting member.
 When needed, the City Attorney will act as a legal advisor to the Investment Committee.

-Scope - The Investment Committee shall meet at least quarterly to determine general strategies, investment guidelines, and to monitor results.
+Scope - The Investment Committee shall meet at least quarterly to determine general strategies, investment guidelines and to monitor results.
 Included in its deliberations will be such topics as: economic outlook, portfolio diversification, maturity structure, potential risk to the City's funds, authorized broker/dealers (if applicable) and depository institutions, as well as the target rate of return on the investment portfolio.

-Procedures - The Treasury Manager shall provide meeting summations to all members.
-Any two members of the Investment Committee may request a special meeting, and fourthree members shall constitute a quorum.
-A quorum may be achieved by a member designating a substitute participant to serve in his or her absence.
-That substitute participant will not be granted voting rights. -The Investment Committee shall establish its own rules of procedures.
+Procedures - The Investment Committee shall provide meeting summations to all members.
+Any two members of the Investment Committee may request a special meeting, and four members shall constitute a quorum.
+The Investment Committee shall establish its own rules of procedures.

-V. RESPONSIBILITY AND STANDARD OF CARE
+VI.
+RESPONSIBILITY AND STANDARD OF CARE